vijaynalawade/flogo/activity/js/README.md

 ## Configuration Examples
 ### Simple
-Configure a task to log a message 'test message':
+Configure a task that adds two numbers in java script code:

 ```json
 {